 “One thing you have loved about the country?
 And one thing you do not?

 With an underlying commitment to proving that it is, in a word, normal; a normal society living life just as we do in the west.
 When I see her for the last time, it is at a coffeeshop at the Khan Market, where we sup coffee surrounded by pastel walls and furniture and buttercream pastries.

 The Politics of Place

 Another side: The buildings in New Delhi are low.
 The city is defined by neighborhoods – or defined perhaps the stark differences between the city’s neighborhoods.
 A city of some 25 million people.
 But too is it cohesive – the monuments and government mall, the “ceremonial axis” of New Delhi, lined with those grand buildings of authority – recalls as much grandeur as those of ancient Rome.
-But this is not a city living in the past, even as the past crawls forward from beneath trees and cracks in walls – no. There is future here, halting, perhaps, as the violence (some, many have called them pogroms) against Muslim communities, and a rising middle class; a growing economy, and rising wealth and industry in the country’s capital.
+But this is not a city living in the past, even as the past crawls forward from beneath trees and cracks in walls – no. There is future here, halting, perhaps, as the violence (many have called them pogroms) against Muslim communities, and a rising middle class; a growing economy, and rising wealth and industry in the country’s capital city.

 And that our trip overlaps with that of U.S. president Donald Trump – we arrive in Agra the same day as him and are in New Delhi as he delivers his speech – cannot be ignored either.
 Streets blocked around the train station in Agra.
 Crowds gather to catch a glimpse.
 His image is unavoidable.

 And that Trump’s speech in Ahmedabad would address the comparatively minor threat of “Islamic terrorism” – which coincides with the violence against Muslim communities in Delhi, something he was, unsurprisingly, silent about throughout his trip – sounds not unlike the fear-mongering and anti-Islamic sentiment that has defined much of his tenure in the United States, and certainly helps illustrate his warm relationship with India’s Prime Minister Modi.